hashicorp/hcp-terraform-operator/docs/faq.md

 - **Can a single deployment of the Operator manage the Workspaces of different Organizations?**

-  Yes, it can.
-Workspace Customer Resource has mandatory fields `spec.organization` and `spec.token`.
+  Yes.
+The Workspace resource has mandatory fields `spec.organization` and `spec.token`.
 The Operator manages workspaces based on these credentials.

 - **Where can I find Workspace outputs?**